Frequently Asked Questions About Gastric Bypass Surgery

-Most insurance companies in California cover weight-loss surgery providing you meet certain medical criteria.
-For example, you may be required to provide documentation from your physician of at least six months of medically supervised weight loss efforts.
-Sharp's patient coordinators are experienced in working with insurance companies and will help you determine your individual coverage.
+Most insurance companies in California cover weight-loss surgery, providing you meet certain medical criteria.
+For example, you may be required to provide documentation of at least six months of physician-supervised weight-loss efforts.
+Our patient coordinators are experienced in working with insurance companies and will help you determine your individual coverage.

-How do you know when to stop losing weight?
+How will I know when to stop losing weight?

 Your body knows how much weight it needs to lose.
-As long as you follow the program and stick to your nutrition and exercise program, your body will adjust to the weight loss and stabilize at its appropriate weight.
+As long as you stick to your nutrition and exercise program, your body will adjust to the weight loss and stabilize at its appropriate weight.

 Is it possible to regain my weight?

 Remember, your gastric bypass is only a tool.
 It is not a cure for obesity.
 Snacking, drinking with meals, drinking caffeinated and carbonated beverages, not drinking enough water in between meals and not exercising are common behaviors that may cause you to regain your weight.

 What do I do about excess skin after weight loss?

 Most people can minimize excess skin by maintaining healthy nutrition, aerobic exercise and weight training.
 But if you need to have excess skin removed, we can help you consult with a plastic surgeon.